apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 - Filter to match the thread name starting with TaskLogInfo:

-- TaskLogFilter is implemented as follows：
+- The following shows the TaskLogFilter implementation:

  ```java
  /**